 Some developers like to have side projects that they can work on in their free time.
 I’m one of them.
 I always have some code and electronics lying around, waiting to be finished.
 This time I wanted to test my skills in backend development and learn a little bit in the process.
 I have experience with Kotlin, so the obvious choice for me was to try Ktor.

 This approach has the benefit of seeing Kotlin in action on other platforms, since Kotlin multi-platform might be a valuable tool in my toolbox.
 I chose Vue.js for the frontend since I’ve already tried React in the past.
 Okay, so I’ve got the tools, but what should I work on?
 The answer came to me when I was not satisfied with existing solutions in the smart home dashboard environment.

 They are hard to configure

 They have too many features

-They are configured through configuration files with a little of documentation
+They are configured through configuration files with little documentation

 So I decided to build my own.
 How hard can it be?

-After more than half a year I present you Simple SmartHome System:
+After more than half a year, I present to you the Simple SmartHome System:

 It also works on mobile: